mdmahmudul413/Web-Design-Dev-Using-Lara-Vue/class-41/readme.md

                              \Illuminate\Http\Middleware\HandleCors::class,
                       ];

                 c.
 Goto config/cors.php.
-This is configuration file.
+This is configurational file.
 Here we can customize the middleware configuration.

                     return [
                         // 'api/*' will be the URL